✅ Trusted by 296,712+ users · ⭐ 4.1/5 on Trustpilot · 200+ countries

 Try a different number or switch number type (activation/rental).
 Avoid rapid, repeated OTP requests, as they can trigger stricter blocks.

-Read more: Full BurkinaFaso SMS guide
+Full BurkinaFaso SMS guide (includes live number activity)

 If you need a verification code but don’t want to mess with a physical SIM, receiving SMS online in Burkina Faso can be a practical workaround, especially for quick OTP flows, basic testing, or keeping your personal number out of yet another signup form.